-Of the shares of common stock, \$.01 par value (the "Common Stock"), offered hereby, 1,800,000 shares are being sold by Mitcham Industries, Inc. (the "Company") and 20,000 shares are being sold by certain selling shareholders (the "Selling Shareholders").
+Of the shares of common stock, \$.01 par value (the "Common Stock"), offered hereby, 1,800,000 shares are being sold by Mitcham Industries, Inc. (the "Company") and 50,000 shares are being sold by certain selling shareholders (the "Selling Shareholders").
 The Company will not receive any of the proceeds from the sale of shares by the Selling Shareholders.
 The Common Stock is traded on the Nasdaq National Market under the symbol "MIND."
-On December 17, 1997, the last reported sale price of the Common Stock on the Nasdaq National Market was \$20.00 per share.
+On November 17, 1997, the last reported sale price of the Common Stock on the Nasdaq National Market was \$30.375 per share.
 See "Price Range of Common Stock."

 SEE "RISK FACTORS" BEGINNING ON PAGE 7 FOR A DISCUSSION OF CERTAIN FACTORS THAT SHOULD BE CONSIDERED BY PROSPECTIVE INVESTORS.
-THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES

-AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS.
+THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

-PRICE TO UNDERWRITING PROCEEDS TO PROCEEDS TO PUBLIC DISCOUNT(1) COMPANY(2) SELLING SHAREHOLDERS Per Share \$19.00 \$1.14 \$17.86 \$17.86 Total(3) \$34,580,000 \$2,074,800 \$32,148,000 \$357,200
+PRICE TO PUBLIC UNDERWRITING DISCOUNT(1) PROCEEDS TO COMPANY(2) PROCEEDS TO SELLING SHAREHOLDERS

+Per Share \$ \$ \$ \$

+Total(3) \$ \$ \$ \$

-(1) The Company and the Selling Shareholders have agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933.
+(1) The Company and the Selling Shareholders have agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
 See "Underwriting."

-(2) Before deducting expenses payable by the Company estimated to be \$300,000.
+(2) Before deducting expenses payable by the Company estimated to be

-(3) The Company has granted to the Underwriters a 30-day option to purchase up to an additional 273,000 shares of Common Stock on the same terms and conditions as set forth above, solely to cover over-allotments, if any.
-If such option is exercised in full, the total Price to Public, Underwriting Discount, Proceeds to Company and Proceeds to Selling Shareholders will be \$39,767,000, \$2,386,020, \$37,023,780 and \$357,200, respectively.
+(3) The Company has granted to the Underwriters a 30-day option to purchase up to an additional 277,500 shares of Common Stock on the same terms and conditions as set forth above, solely to cover over-allotments, if any.
+If such option is exercised in full, the total Price to Public, Underwriting Discount, Proceeds to Company and Proceeds to Selling Shareholders will be \$ , \$ and \$ , respectively.
 See "Underwriting."

 The shares of Common Stock are being offered by the several Underwriters subject to prior sale, when, as and if issued to and accepted by the Underwriters.
 The Underwriters reserve the right to reject orders in whole or in part.
-It is expected that delivery of the shares of Common Stock will be made against payment therefor in New York, New York on or about December 23, 1997.
+It is expected that delivery of the shares of the Common Stock will be made against payment therefor in New York, New York on or about , 1997.

-------JEFFERIES & COMPANY, INC.
+JEFFERIES & COMPANY, INC.

-RAUSCHER PIERCE REFSNES, INC. GAINES, BERLAND INC.
+RAUSCHER PIERCE REFSNES, INC.

+GAINES, BERLAND INC.